Skip to content

 Posted on September 16, 2025September 16, 2025 by ecwlarcombe

 Water is prevented from entering the channel upstream between Wraysbury Station and Douglas Lane.
 Thus the groundwater level has dropped below the channel bed – leaving the majority of the channel dry.
-Even if there was water in the channel – there would be no flow because the channel is blocked at Feathers Lane.
+Even if there was water in the channel – there would be no flow because the channel is blocked at Feathers Lane and the channel would behave like a pond.

 This channel is a vital element of local land drainage infrastructure.
 If this channel is blocked – flood water cannot move downstream and simply backs up.
-The water depth in a flood event is increased.
+In a flood event, both the flood water depth and duration are increased.

 I published a report to Wraysbury Parish Council (including maps) dated 9 November 2020.
 I can confidently say that there has been little action and no improvement over the five years since.
 Please judge for yourself